Storm Damage Repair

 Dealing with storm damage can be stressful and overwhelming, especially if your home has sustained massive damages.
 If you need help repairing your home after a storm, look no further than Werner Roofing.
-We’ll repair damage from fallen trees, hail and any other damages or leaks you may have.
+We’ll repair damage from fallen trees, hail, and any other leaks or concerns you may have.

 What are possible damages?

 When your home withstands a major storm, it’s hard to know exactly what damage there might be.
 So here are some things to look for when the storm passes to assess the amount of damage to your roof:

 - Torn or missing shingles – Usually a result of high winds ripping them off the roof, it’s a good idea to get them fixed or replaced as soon as possible.

 - Leaks – Since high winds tend to rip off shingles, it’s likely that the exposed part of your roof could begin to leak.
 This is why you’ll want to get any missing shingles replaced immediately and check your attic for any signs of water damage immediately following the storm.

 - Dented Gutters – If your gutters are dented, it’s usually a sign that you got hit hard by hail and high winds.
 If they’re in bad shape, you should call someone to see how much you’ll have to get replaced.

 - Missing granules or dents – If you see dark spots on some of your shingles, it’s usually a sign that hail got to them, and removed the sun and weather-protecting granules from the shingle.

 - Granules in gutters – Another sign that the storm knocked off some of the weather protection from your shingles is if you see a lot of granules in your gutters.
 If you notice these, it might be time to call a professional.